Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 These different types of customers probably ask different types of questions—and need to be handled in different ways.
 Your older customers may prefer to communicate over the phone, while your average millennial may be totally text-based and expect responses ASAP.

 Chances are, you already have a good idea of what your customer personas look like.
 Regardless, they’re definitely worth writing out and reviewing with your team so everyone’s on the same page when handling customers.
+(And in this case, a call center quality assurance tool can be very useful.)

 5. Appoint a decision maker